 Living here is an opportunity to engage in dynamic organic permaculture - tropical style.
 You can learn how we manage to survive on a rural property in a foreign country: how to grow, harvest and process coffee; how to care for many types of bananas; how to make MM5 (a homemade version of EM) and how we use it and many other biological amendments.
 You can learn how to reinvigorate land after many generations of chemical use.
 Plus you can enjoy the fruits of the land: the bananas, the coffee, the tropical fruits, and the garden.

 My husband and I are native English speakers though speak Spanish fluently.
 We mix with neighbors, locals and other expats to some extent, though really prefer working on our own projects.
-Since we've been here for over 5 years, we are fairly versed in the local culture and traditions and are happy to share what we know.
+We are fairly versed in the local culture and traditions and are happy to share what we know.

 Just an FYI, this is a remote property.

-On an ongoing basis we need assistance overseeing our tropical fruit orchards, bananas and plantains, bamboo and timber trees.
+On an ongoing basis we need assistance overseeing and maintaining our fruit orchards, banana and plantain plantations, bamboo and timber trees.
 We're especially interested in people with an eye for and fascination with tropical plants.
 Of course the sheep would also enjoy some personal attention.

 Guests share the rustic original homestead cabin, with one room to each person or couple.
 Outside the cabin is an outhouse.
 A minute's walk takes you to a nice bathroom and shower facility.
 Wifi reaches the living areas though phone reception is more sketchy.

 Basic meal ingredients are available for Workawayers to do their own cooking in the new kitchen/dining room.